constraintAutomaton/Introducing-Collaborative-Link-Traversal-Query-Processing/content/methodology.md

 My second aim is to reduce the query execution time by using already computed results from a shared cache.
-The information cached could be the *data source URLs contributing to a query* and the *intermediary joint results*, given some triple patterns to avoid their calculations.
+The information cached could be the *data source URLs contributing to a query* and the *intermediary joint results with the associated solution map*, given some triple patterns to avoid their calculations.
 The cache could also be interpreted as a checkpoint for a longer execution or as a map of the data sources to explore.
 I propose to investigate those two strategies: